 Ahead of Your Tour

 • Make sure your passport will be valid at least six months after the date of your scheduled return to the U.S. It should have blank pages for entry and exit stamps as well as your visa.
 Your passport should have at least two blank pages for stamping by the Immigration Officer.
+See the “Passport, Visa & Documents” section below.

 • You will need Visas to visit Bhutan, and, if applicable, for India.
-See the “Passport & Documents” section below.
+If you are from another country, please contact those embassies for guidelines.

 • Travel insurance in case of serious medical emergency is strongly recommended.
 Full health coverage and repatriation is available through Allianz Travel Insurance.
 Please share your travel insurance information with us.